cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 ---
-Title: "Protect Your APIs With Rate Limits"
+Title: "Protect Your APIs With Rate Limiting"
 linkTitle: "API Rate Limiting"
 # Change this weight, based on where it should go in the "Best Practices"
 # section